GeoscienceAustralia/ptha/misc/hunga_tonga_data_paper/original/01_tide_gauges/README.md

     * For metadata see the latter website, as well as the file [ioc_sealevelmonitoring/ioc_australian_station_list.csv](ioc_sealevelmonitoring/ioc_australian_station_list.csv).
     * These stations are maintained by the Bureau of Meteorology.
 * [Macquarie_Island](Macquarie_Island) contains data and metadata for a tide gauge on Macquarie Island, provided by the Australian Antarctic Division.
-    * The records have 3 min spacing, and represent an average of 1 s measurements over that period.
+    * The records have 3 min spacing, and represent an average of 1 second measurements over that period.
 * [MHL_data](MHL_data) contains data for a range of sites in New South Wales (and also Lord Howe Island), collected by Manly Hydraulics Laboratory.
     * For metadata see [the pdf file inside that folder](MHL_data/Data conditions and limitations.pdf) and also the file [BOM_and_MHL_tide_gauge_metadata_Table.csv](BOM_and_MHL_tide_gauge_metadata_Table.csv).
-    * MHLs one minute tide gauge data represents the average of 60 1s samples, taken 30s either side of the reported time.
+    * MHLs one minute tide gauge data represents the average of 60 1 second samples, taken 30s either side of the reported time.
 * [NSW_Port_Authority_DO_NOT_DISTRIBUTE](NSW_Port_Authority_DO_NOT_DISTRIBUTE) is an empty folder because it contained data that we do not have permission to distribute, collected by the Port Authority of NSW.
     * However, we do have permission to distribute de-tided versions of the data.
     * In practice the restricted data was stored in this folder for processing, and then removed prior to distribution.